-McNair scholars are undergraduate students who have the desire, drive, and capability to complete their baccalaureate degrees and continue beyond to a Ph.D. program.
+McNair Scholars are undergraduate students who have the desire, drive, and capability to complete their baccalaureate degrees and continue beyond a Ph.D. program.

-The McNair Scholars program is funded by the U.S. Department of Education to serve first-generation college bound students who also have financial need.
+The McNair Scholars program is funded by the U.S. Department of Education to serve first-generation college-bound students who also have financial needs.
 Additionally, students who are traditionally underrepresented in doctoral programs are eligible to apply.

-The program assists scholars in developing study and research skills, navigating graduate school admissions, finding academic tutoring and actively participating in a summer of real research with a faculty mentor.
+The program assists scholars in developing study and research skills, navigating graduate school admissions, finding academic tutoring, and actively participating in summer of real research with a faculty mentor.
 This research results in a publishable paper and presentation poster.

 We encourage you to join the McNair Scholars program, as an undergraduate participant, a faculty mentor, or simply a supportive partner.
 Let us help you explore your potential.